Christopher Morel Preview, Player Props: Cubs vs. Tigers

-On Monday, Christopher Morel (hitting .105 in his past 10 games) and the Chicago Cubs face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 6:40 PM ET.
+The Chicago Cubs and Christopher Morel (.289 slugging percentage over his past 10 games, including two homers), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Royals.
+He had a hitless showing in his last game (0-for-3) against the Royals.

 Christopher Morel Game Info & Props vs. the Tigers